 Zhang Guojun is at Guangdong University of Finance and Economics.

 Presentation

-As the industrial support for sustainable development, with the backdrop of acute resource and environmental problems caused by rapid economic development, industrial ecologicalisation has already been given much attention by the academic circles.
+As the industrial support for sustainable development, with the backdrop of acute resource and environmental problems caused by rapid economic development, “industrial ecologicalisation” has already been given much attention by the academic circles.
 But there is no unified definition, depending on the scale of each analysis.
 Some researchers focus on the macro level (legal framework), others on the meso level (industrial parks).
 The concept of industrial ecologicalisation developed during the 1990s, and it got introduced in China in 2015.
 Green ecology is a multi-disciplinary field of research.

 This thesis is based on the study of Zhuhai city and tries to establish an indicator system for the comprehensive evaluation of industrial ecologicalisation from five dimensions, including economic development, ecological protection, resource consumption, pollution emission, and cyclic utilization of resource.
 Zhuhai was a city where tourism was the major industry in the 1980s but it then put a priority on industrial development.
 In terms of GDP, it is the third city in Guangdong province, and it is especially successful in its green areas (it ranked third out of 21 cities in Guangdong).
 Combined with HDI calculation, a comprehensive evaluation on Zhuhai's ecologicalisation from 2008 to 2014 was conducted.
 On the basis of the evaluation, discussion can be made to summarize the characteristics of Zhuhai's industrial ecologicalisation and the influencing factors.
 There was little improvement in energy consumption in the industry.
 But Zhuhai is an open economy and is affected by it on the environmental issues.
-The objective of the central government is developing the hightech.
+The objective of the central government is developing the high-tech.
 The geography of Zhuhai is an advantage for the city.
 Therefore, ecological industrial clusters must be developed there.
 To conclude, we discovered that Zhuhai's industrial ecologicalisation has a tendency of yearly progress, where regional economic development plays an important role.

 Doctor Yang Gao 杨高